Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 2. The audience member's end device loses the connection to the network, and thus to the server.
 3. The server goes offline or loses its connection to the Internet.

-Since no data of the audience member has to be saved and it has absolutely no relevance for the course of the game whether the spectator has been part of the session before or not, he can connect to the server again at any time and does not have to lose any disadvantages.
+Since no data of the audience member has to be saved and it has absolutely no relevance for the course of the game whether the spectator has been part of the session before or not, he can connect to the server again at any time and does not have to suffer any disadvantages compared to the other PlayerAudience-Clients.
 Even audience members who were not connected to the server at all before the start of the session can join in this way without any problems.

 ### Server connection loss